The iPhone CarPlay dockis made exclusively for Audi TT, TTS and TT RS Mk2 Coupé & Roadster (Type 8J, 2006–2015).

 Thanks again and also for you support.” — Christian N. (Germany)

 “Siri, buy a Carplay dock for my Audi TT.” — You Soon

 Our docks previoulsy needed an expensive Apple Lightning to 30-pin Adapter ($29.00, now discontinued) as well as an old Apple 30-pin to USB cable… but this is not the case anymore.

 Instead, all CarPlay docks now use a modern interface.
 Just purchase this little 90° Lightning T-adapter here.
-It costs less than $1.50 + free shipping worldwide.
-Yes, that's 95% cheaper!
+It costs about $3 including shipping (worldwide).
+Yes, that's 90% cheaper!

 Fix the T-adapter to the bottom of the dock with two drops of SuperGlue deposited on its two faces, onto the green circle opposite.